 The list goes on.
-A side gig should be more of a hobby that you enjoy.
+A side gig should be more of a hobby that you enjoy bringing in extra income.
 It should not feel like work.
 Use your time to do what you love.
-Ideally, it turns into enough income to decrease the burden to constantly work to pay your debt payments.
-When it truly come to making money, referencing the list above, 95% of the side gigs result in less than the hourly rate of your PA jobs.
+Ideally, it turns into enough income to decrease the burden to pay for your expensive lifestyle.
+When it truly comes to making money, (referencing the list above) most of the side gigs result in less than the hourly rate of your PA jobs.
 But that’s ok!
-Living life to the fullest does not mean spending every waking hour on the clock and maximizing every opportunity to make money.
+A fulfilling life does not necessarily equate to spending every waking hour on the clock and maximizing every opportunity to make money.
 Happiness is hard to put a value on...

 What Is Your Why

-To become an experienced practicing PA, you have dedicated many years of your life.
+To become an experienced practicing clinician, you have dedicated many years of your life.
 Don’t let burnout, COVID or debt take you away from your passion.
 Natural career progression changes our views on what is most important to us and how we want to spend our time.
 Do what makes you happy.
+AVOID COMPLACENCY!
 Find ways to spend your time that is not dreadful or stressful.
 At the end of the day, a job is a job.
 People often say, “Love your job and you will never have to work a day in your life”.
 While this has some truth, time away from you home and family is work.
-Your work can be enjoyable (most of the time) but still takes away from your personal time.
+Your work can be enjoyable but still takes away from your personal time.